- Position: Midfielder

 Benny left UCLA early after making the team as a walk-on to sign with Hamburg in Germany's Bundesliga for the 2005-06 season.
 He made his full-team debut in October, 2006, but after making nine appearances in the first half of the Bundesliga season, he was not favored by new coach Huub Stevens, who arrived during the winter break to arrest the team's pre-Christmas slump.
 In the summer of 2007, he was transferred to newly promoted Derby County of the English Premier League.
 He joined Denmark's Aarhus in 2008.

 In 2011, Feilhaber moved to MLS with the New England Revolution.
 Joining Kansas City for 2013, Feilhaber was part of the MLS Cup championship squad.
-He moved to LAFC in 2018. moving to Colorado for 2019.
-Traded to Sporting KC on May 8.
+He moved to LAFC in 2018.
+Feilhaber started the 2019 MLS season with Colorado, traded to Sporting KC on May 8.
 He announced his retirement on March 11, 2020.

 2017: Subbed on for the Jan 29 friendly against Serbia and started against Jamaica on Feb 3.
 Subbed on against Trinidad & Tobago on Oct 10.